viswadeep-sarangi/cake-bake-app/README.md

 - Clone the repository
 - This repository assumes the following
     - The computer is running Linux OS
-    - Python 3.8 is already installed on the computer
+    - Python 3.8 (or higher) is already installed on the computer
 - Run the following commands to setup the working environment
 ```
 virtualenv .venv